suyashpatil78/blog/content/blog/implement-custom-debounce-javascript/index.md

 - <strong>Closure</strong>: The debounce function returns a new function that retains access to the timeoutId variable, even after the debounce function has finished executing.
 This is achieved through closures.

-- <strong>Clearing the Timeout<strong>: Every time the returned function is invoked, it first clears any existing timeout using clearTimeout(timeoutId).
+- <strong>Clearing the Timeout</strong>: Every time the returned function is invoked, it first clears any existing timeout using clearTimeout(timeoutId).
 This ensures that the previous function execution is canceled.

 - <strong>Setting a New Timeout</strong>: A new timeout is set using setTimeout(func, wait).
 The function passed to setTimeout is the original function that we want to debounce, and the wait parameter specifies the delay in milliseconds.